Atimca/Reactive-programming-Article/README.md

 ![long_neck](images/long_neck.png)

 This even partly example looks not easy at all...
 Ok implementation of `RxSwift` not so simple.
 But let me explain myself. `RxSwift` is an advanced, highly optimized framework with wide functionality.
-To understand the principles of reactive world this framework doesn't fit.
-So, what we going to do?
+To understand the principles of the reactive world this framework doesn't fit.
+So, what are we going to do?
 We going to write our own reactive solution from scratch.
 To do this, firstly we need to understand which parts this library consists of.

 ## The tale of two friends

 Let me answer again on the question: What reactive programming is?
 Reactive programming is a friendship of two design patterns: `Iterator` and `Observer`.
-Let's make a quick reminder how these patterns work.
+Let's make a quick reminder of how these patterns work.

 `Iterator` is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 You can read more by this [link](https://refactoring.guru/design-patterns/iterator).